-The Indiana Law Review is pleased to announce that the following students have been selected as Note Candidates for Volume 51.
-We look forward to their contributions to legal scholarship over the coming school year.
+The Indiana Law Review is pleased to announce the following members have been selected for its Volume 52 Editorial Board.
+We look forward to their leadership and contributions to legal scholarship throughout the 2018-19 academic year.
 Congratulations!

 Henry Robison, Executive Online Editor